leezacodes/historic-sites/README.md

 - Additional data visualization features
 - Migration to environment-based configuration for deployment

-#Contributing
-This project is currently maintained for educational purposes.
-Contributions, suggestions, or improvements are welcome.

-To contribute:
-- Fork the repository
-- Create a feature branch
-- Commit your changes with clear messages
-- Open a pull request

 # Authors and Acknowledgment
 Aleeza Ahmad
 Computer Programming & Analysis — Seneca Polytechnic